isabella232/dynamic-media-classic.en-1/help/pdfs.md

 **Keep Original Color Space** Retains the original color space.

 **Custom From &gt; To** Opens menus so you can choose a Convert From and Convert To color space.
-You can choose a standard Photoshop color space or a color space you uploaded to SPS.
+You can choose a standard Photoshop color space or a color space you uploaded to Dynamic Media Classic.

 See [ICC profiles](icc-profiles.md#icc_profiles).